 I earned my PhD in Sociology from the University at Albany, SUNY, in 2001 after graduating with my MA in Sociology from Georgia State University in 1997 and a BA in Sociology from the University of Southern Mississippi in 1992.
 I taught at Georgia State in Atlanta from 2001 to 2006 before joining the Department at UB.

 I grew up in Hattiesburg, MS, with my brother and parents.
 Before moving to Buffalo, I lived and worked in a number of places including Jackson, MS, Tuscaloosa, AL, Decatur, AL, Atlanta, GA, and Albany, NY.
-Today, I live in Buffalo with my wife, Beth, and two children, Lily and Jacob.
+Today, I live in Buffalo with my wife, Beth, and my two teenagers, Lily and Jacob.